EmuDeck/emudeck.github.io/docs/emulators/steamos/xenia.md

 5. Xenia will be installed to `Emulation/roms/xbox360`
     * Place your Xbox 360 ROMs in `Emulation/roms/xbox360/roms` and Xbox Live Arcade ROMs in `Emulation/roms/xbox360/roms/xbla`

-**No** additional setup is required with Steam ROM Manager and EmulationStation-DE.
+**No** additional setup is required with Steam ROM Manager and ES-DE.
 If you do not have the latest Steam ROM Manager configurations, either run a `Custom Reset` or click the `Reset configuration` button on the Steam ROM Manager page within the EmuDeck application.

 ***